Barcode Threshold Tuning: Validation Boundaries & Fallback Chains

 "quiet_zone_modules": self.config.quiet_zone_base + tier,

-"contrast_adjustment": tier * 0.05,
+"contrast_adjustment": round(tier * 0.05, 3),

-"error_correction_level": "M" if tier == 0 else "Q"
+"error_correction_level": "M" if tier == 0 else "Q",

 }